smich42/st-andrews-dvsvc/README.md

 This automatically loads environment variables from `.env` in the project directory.
 Set one up as per `example.env`.

 `docker compose run db pgadmin` will only spin up the database and pgAdmin containers.
-Access pgAdmin at `localhost:5051/` from a browser (as specified in `compose.yaml`).
+Access pgAdmin from a browser at port 5051, as specified in `compose.yaml`.

 ## Run just the crawler (without Docker)